Tracklaying

 The tracks illustrated below are Bachmann E-Z Track on the left and Peco Setrack on the right.

 The Baseboard.
 Ideally you should have your trains running on a permanent board or base rather than loose on a table.
 The floor is far from ideal as fluff, dirt and hairs can easily work their way into the mechanisms on model trains (you'd sometimes wonder how it does this, but I've removed many metres of hair from model locomotives brought in for repairs over the years.
-So I know they do).
+So believe me, it does).
 Also the risk of damage from being trodden on is very real.
 Some kinds of track are have a base under them to represent ballast (Roadbed track, discussed above).
-These are better for floor use than standard track with gaps between the sleepers - which allow the hair and fluff through to the models.
+If you must set up track on the floor for any reason, then these types of track are better for floor use.
+Standard track has gaps between the sleepers - which allow the hair and fluff through to the models.

 Temporary set-ups on a table or floor also tend to suffer from damaged or loose joiners from constant joining and pulling apart, not to mention being bent by tracks moving or being knocked.
 This leads to derailments and further damage to the trains themselves.